 4. Multi-Functional Living Rooms

 A swing towards maximizing the use of space is on trend for this year.
 This space is for living, dining and organizing.
-It’s all tied together here with the theme of natural/ sustainable materials, another big trend this year.
+It’s all tied together here with the theme of natural/ sustainable materials, another big trend this year in interior design.

 5. Outdoor-Indoor

-The last couple of years was about bringing the indoor living to the outside (blame or thank covid).
-As we finally come back together indoors, we’re seeing a trend of bringing those interesting outdoor elements indoors.
+The last couple of years was about bringing indoor living to the outside (blame or thank Covid-19).
+As we finally come back together indoors, we’re seeing a living room trend of bringing those interesting outdoor elements indoors.

-Wood, natural finishes, stacked stone (shown here), all elements that you would normally see outside are now showing up in people’s living spaces.
+Wood, natural finishes, stacked stone (shown here), and all aspects you would typically see outside are now showing up in people’s living spaces.

 6. Textured Walls

-Texture is everywhere, and especially on interior walls in 2023.
-This particular treatment called “fluting” is making a huge mark as it adds another dimension to the wall.
+Texture is everywhere, especially on interior walls in 2023.
+This treatment, called “fluting” is making a huge mark as it adds another dimension to an accent wall.

 Small pieces of wood in a tight pattern give an illusion of depth.
 It’s an interesting way to add the wood-look without the use of large planks that tend to look like flooring.